Rekjal/Robogers_Neighborhood_E2_WW3/README.md

 -   Numbers that contain a 2: all digits are replaced with  _"Boop!"_
 -   Numbers that contain a 3: all digits are replaced with  _"Won't you be my neighbor?"_

-These exceptions are written from least to most important.
-The first exception should apply unless the second exception does, and the same with the second and third.
-So, for example, in your finished program,
+These exceptions are handled from least to most important.
+The first exception will apply unless the second exception does, and the same with the second and third.
+See below examples ...

--   The number 13 should be replaced with  _"Won't you be my neighbor?"_
+-   The number 13 will be replaced with  _"Won't you be my neighbor?"_
--   The number 21 should be replaced with  _"Boop"_.
+-   The number 21 will be replaced with  _"Boop"_.
--   The number 32 should be replaced with  _"Won't you be my neighbor?"_
+-   The number 32 will be replaced with  _"Won't you be my neighbor?"_

-A user should be able to enter a new number and see new results over and over again.
+Application allows user to enter a new number and see new results over and over again.

 ## Setup/Installation Requirements
 1. Clone this repository.